Survey of English Dialects: Counter-criticism

+In A Structural Atlas of the English Dialects, Peter M. Anderson made several of the same points and also argued that the phonetic realities from the Survey were "rarely in doubt".

 In an article named The Historiography of Dialectology, Craig Frees defended the SED against a series of criticisms.
 Frees argues that many of the criticisms ignore the role of the SED within a broader programme of dialect research at the University of Leeds, which included more than 100 separate dialect monographs, and the history of funding difficulties, which led to the abandonment of the plan to investigate urban dialects at a later date.
 Frees wrote of the SED's co-founder, Harold Orton: "despite everything he did for British dialectology and English cultural studies, there is still no dedicated biography or in-depth critical analysis of his career, and his work is trivialised through misrepresentation, the unchecked repetition of mistakes, and what appears to be a superficial and historically ungrounded critique."